b-amir/fsm-game/README.md

 ## Overview

-This repository contains the implementation of a finite state machine game inspired by the Witcher series.
-The game uses JavaScript and leverages the XState library to model the behavior of the characters based on their consumption of magical and medical potions.
-The game demonstrates how finite state machines can be used to simulate complex systems and behaviors.
+This repository is a fun exploration of **finite state machines**, featuring a **simple game inspired by the Witcher series**.
+Using JavaScript and the XState library, we model character behavior through potion effects.
+The machine is built in 3 ways: 1- as a JavaScript object, 2- with class syntax, and 3- using the XState library, offering a hands-on look at finite state machines in action.

 ![XState Full Logo](assets/xstate-full.png)